100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 01 Jan 1915

-The Irish Republican Brotherhood establishes a new Military Committee, which contains members who go on to play a key role in the 1916 Rising, including Sean MacDermott (left).
-They recruit key men from the Irish Volunteers into its ranks.
-The Military Council hide their preparations from fellow IRB members who disagree with a proposed Rising while other non-IRB members, including Sir Roger Casement, help plan for the insurrection by approaching Germany for aid in the form of weapons and ammunition.
+The Irish Republican Brotherhood establishes a new Military Council, which contains members who go on to play a role in the 1916 Rising, including Sean MacDermott (left).
+The Council recruit key men from the Irish Volunteers into its ranks in preparation for a proposed rising, but hide their preparations from fellow IRB members who disagree with these plans.
+Other non-IRB members help plan for the insurrection by approaching Germany for weapons and ammunition.

 21 Apr 1916